These steps will help you compare the best* car insurance policies and get a better deal.

 The first step to finding the optimal car insurance policy is to work out what type of cover you need.

 - Compulsory third party (CTP) insurance: This insurance, which covers injury or death on the road, is mandatory in Australia.
-In NSW and QLD you are able to choose your own provider, so finding the right CTP car insurance is as simple as getting quotes from the six CTP insurers in Australia.
+In NSW and QLD you are able to choose your own provider, so finding the right CTP car insurance is as simple as getting quotes from one of the six CTP insurers in Australia.

 - Third party property damage (TPPD) insurance: Another type of third party car insurance, TPPD covers property damage.
 This is generally the most basic form of car insurance, which only covers damage to other vehicles and property.

 - Third party fire and theft insurance: This is slightly more expensive and covers both damage to other vehicles and property as well as your own car in the event of fire and theft.

 - Comprehensive car insurance: The highest priced but most extensive type of car insurance is called comprehensive car insurance.
-This includes all the benefits of the third party insurance mentioned above, as well as protection for your own car against a wide range of hazards, including fire, theft, floods, storms, vandalism and much more.
+This includes all the benefits of the third party insurance mentioned above, as well as protection for your own car against a wide range of hazards, including fire, theft, floods, storms, vandalism and more.

 How much cover do I need?